hantswilliams/book-healthinformatics-datascience/docs/Ch1/8-notebooks_2.md

 ---
-sidebar_position: 8
+sidebar_position: 7
 ---

-# 1.8 Google Colab: Cloud-Based Notebook
+# 1.7 Google Colab: The Cloud-Based Jupyter Notebook

-While Jupyter Notebooks provide the flexibility of running notebooks locally on your own machine, you can also leverage cloud-based solutions for a seamless and collaborative notebook experience.
+Python can be a pain in the butt to install locally on your own machine, which means jupyter notebook, which can be installed with a simple `pip install notebook` or `pip install jupyterlab` ([official documentation found here for installation](https://jupyter.org/install)) can still be difficult dispite it being a simple command to execute in your termal.
+As an example, depending on if you are on a Mac (M-chip or intel) or PC...there are many difficulities that can arise and error messages that would need to be addressed during the installation process.

+In order to avoid these infastructure difficulties and focus on learning data science, I believe the best way forward is utilizing cloud vendors that manage the infastructure required to deploy  services like Jupyter Notebooks.
+This way we can get a seamless and collaborative notebook experience.

 One such solution is Google Colab (short for Colaboratory), a free-to-use platform that provides a cloud-hosted environment for creating and running Jupyter notebooks.

 - Google Colab Overview: [Introduction to Google Colab](https://colab.research.google.com/notebooks/intro.ipynb)
 - Google Colab FAQs: [Google Colab FAQs](https://research.google.com/colaboratory/faq.html)